SNeuroble/NBS_benchmarking/README.md

 - Smith, S.M. and Nichols, T.E., 2009.
 Threshold-free cluster enhancement: addressing problems of smoothing, threshold dependence and localisation in cluster inference.
 Neuroimage, 44(1), pp.83-98.

-- Noble, S., and Scheinost, D., 2020.
-The constrained network-based statistic: a new level of inference for neuroimaging.
-MICCAI.
-(Full reference forthcoming)
+- Noble, S. and Scheinost, D., 2020.
+The Constrained Network-Based Statistic: A New Level of Inference for Neuroimaging.
+In International Conference on Medical Image Computing and Computer-Assisted Intervention (pp. 458-468).
+Springer, Cham.